-People often ask us about signal booster cases for cell phones.
+People often ask us about cell phone signal booster cases for cell phones.
 Do these cases really work to boost cell signal?

-To find out the answer once and for all, we did some testing with signal booster cases.
-The test results are covered in the video above, but we found they generally do not live up to their claims.
+To find out the answer once and for all, we did some testing with a signal amplifying phone case.
+The test results are covered in the video below, but we found they generally do not live up to their claims.

-There are basically two types of 2 cell signal boosting phone cases – active boost and passive boost.
+There are two types of cell phone booster cases – passive boost and an active boost.
 We’ll talk about the passive type first.

 Passive booster cases offer no signal amplification.
 What they do is extend antennas from the case, usually one antenna for 3G signal and another for 4G signal.

-In order for the extendable antennas in the case to work effectively and boost reception, they would need to be directly connected to your phone’s internal antenna.
-Because the case’s extended antennas have no direct connection to the phone’s antenna, the user will see little or no signal increase.
+For the extendable antennas on the case to work effectively and boost reception, they would need to be directly connected to your phone’s internal antenna.
+Because the case’s extended antennas have no direct connection to the phone’s antenna, the user will see little to no signal improvement.

-To summarize the data test, not using the passive boosting case the phone gets 1.5 megabits per second downlink and 1.38 mbps uplink.
-Using the case the phones gets 0.83 mbps downlink and 0.5 mbps uplink.
-The significant data slow down with the case is likely due to the case partially blocking signals from reaching the phone’s internal antenna.
+The significant data slow down with the case on is likely due to the case partially blocking signals from reaching the phone’s internal antenna.

-Next we’ll discuss the active cases that include signal amplification.
-These cases amplify the signal that coming to the phone.
-When you put one of these cases on your phone you may actually see increase in signal bars.
+Next, we’ll discuss the active booster cases that include signal amplification.
+These cases amplify the signal coming to the phone.
+When you put one of these cases on your phone, you may actually see an increase in signal bars.
 It seems like the case is boosting your signal.

 But there’s a catch.
-The case is only amplifying the signal coming from the tower to your phone, the downlink signal.
+The case is only amplifying the signal coming from the cell tower to your phone, the downlink signal.
 That’s why you may see the increase in bars.
-More about this later.

-With the amplifier case turned on, the phone gets 2.47 mbps downlink, or about the same as the other test.
-But it gets only 1 mbps uplink reception speed.
+With the amplifier case turned on, the phone gets 2.47 Mbps downlink but gets only 1 Mbps uplink reception speed.
 This is in line with our explanation above.
-The case may improve downlink signal, but will not improve uplink signal.
+The case may improve the downlink signal but will not improve the uplink signal.

-To learn more or see our weBoost line of cell phone signal boosters for home, vehicles or office, click below.
+To learn more or see our weBoost line of cell phone signal boosters for home, RV, car or truck, click below.